Gibberlings3/CowledMenace/README.md

 ## Copyright and Legal Information

-Cowled Menace is copyright (c) 2020 Maltodaxtrin/Daxtreme
+Cowled Menace is copyright © 2020 Maltodaxtrin/Daxtreme

 You are allowed to submit [maintenance updates](MAINTENANCE-NOTICE.md) for this mod.
 This mod is additionally licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/).